nc-trailblazer/FHIR/README.md

 11. Make sure you are in the new app or click into it snd you will now see the Client ID needed for the connection.
 (We use the Non-Production Client ID)
 ![ClientID Image](/images/clientID.png)

+12. Deploy this source to your ORG (You can use this button)
 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>